Bosch-0/Project-Muggle/README.md

 - Be an active design focused PR reviewer for the Bitcoin Core GUI repo.

 - Keeping dialogues going between developers and designers around UI/UX decisions.
 Core moves at a slow pace so it's easy for certain suggestions to get forgotten over time.
-[Here](https://github.com/bitcoin-core/gui/issues/89) is an example around the branding of Bitcoin Core.

-- Represent users in many conversations on Github / IRC / Slack that shape the Bitcoin Core GUI.
+- Represent end users in many conversations on Github / IRC / Slack that shape the Bitcoin Core GUI.

 - Collaborate with Bitcoin Core design researchers such as Jamaal when it comes to making design decisions.
 [Jamaal’s Project Horizon.](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#)